Skip to main content

 Your company is growing.
 Revenue is up, you’re hiring, and by most metrics, you are successful.
 So why do you feel permanently stuck?You are likely trapped in the “Founder’s Dilemma”: the business has outgrown your ability to manage it through sheer force of will.
-You are no longer the visionary architect; you are the primary firefighter, pulled into operational minutiae every hour of the day.
+You are no longer the visionary architect.
+You are the primary firefighter, pulled into operational minutiae every hour of the day.
 Your time is spent in the business, not on it.

 The solution is not to work harder.
 The solution is to install a functional operating system.
 For many scaling companies, the most capital-efficient and high-impact solution is not a high-risk, full-time executive hire.
 It is an experienced Fractional COO.

-A Fractional COO (FCOO) is a seasoned operations executive who integrates into your leadership team for a “tour of duty”—typically 10-20 hours a week.
+A Fractional COO (FCOO) is a seasoned operations executive who integrates into your leadership team for a “tour of duty”:typically 10-20 hours a week.
 Their mandate is not just to manage, but to build, document, and hand off a sustainable operational framework.

 Many founders struggle to identify when to make this move.
 They treat operational debt like financial debt, assuming they can pay it off later.
 This is a mistake.
 Here are the five definitive signs that you are ready.